ahmadnassri/docs-engineering-matrix/tech.md

 ### Debugging

-#### Junior
+#### Engineer 1

-> Understands the basics of debugging and the tools used for it.
+- Understands the basics of debugging and the tools used for it

-#### Intermediate

-> Uses a systematic approach to debug issues located within a single service.
+- Uses a systematic approach to debug issues located within a single service

+##### Examples

+- Demonstrates ability to search error messages with Google or Stackoverflow.
+- Capable of identifying small problems in their workspace setup and resolving them accordingly.

 #### Senior